Bench Press: Leaking Text Nodes with CSS

 Some time ago, while reading up on new CSS features, I asked myself: Is it possible to leak the entire content of an HTML text node only using CSS?

 I really liked all the new things I learned about CSS while researching this, so I created a challenge for Hack.lu CTF 2024: Bench Press.
-In this blog post, I’m going to walk you through the solution as a practical example for my new technique.
+In this blog post, I’m going to walk you through the solution as a practical example of my new technique.

 The Challenge